Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \subsubsection{Closest-to-original cohort}

-After contacting the authors, the exact participant and visit list used at Baseline was provided to us.
+During Phase 2, after contacting the authors {(KPN and AAM)}, the exact participant and visit list used at Baseline was provided to us.
 We queried the PPMI database using this list and compared with our replication cohort.

 The 82 participants of the original Baseline cohort were all included in our replication cohort.
 For 4 of them, the visit used in our replication cohort was different from the one used in the original cohort.
 For two participants, we used an earlier visit than the authors: V06 (2 years) instead of V10 (4 years) and BL (baseline) instead of V04 (1 year).
 For the last two participants that had different visits selected in the replication cohort, images of the visits used by the original authors were not available in the PPMI database when we queried it.
-We assumed this issue resulted from the update of the PPMI database in September 2021.
+We assumed that this issue resulted from the update of the PPMI database in September 2021, {and that there is no way to query prior versions of the database, and that the original authors are not allowed to share the original images they obtained when they accessed the database.}